 - To retain that information

-- To use/weigh it up in decision-making process
+- To use/weigh it up in the decision-making process

-- To communicate decision (speech, sign language or any other means)
+- To communicate decisions (speech, sign language or any other means)

 Personal Development and Training

-The practice is committed to providing planned training and development opportunities for team members to enable them to realise their potential and so make the best possible contribution towards delivering a high standard of treatment and service to patients.
+The practice is committed to providing planned training and development opportunities for team members to enable them to realize their potential and so make the best possible contribution toward delivering a high standard of treatment and service to patients.
 Each employee has a Training Record, which is reviewed during the annual staff appraisal meeting.
-During the meeting further training needs are established based on the GDC guidelines, individual’s aspirations, performance and the development plan for the practice as a whole.
+During the meeting, further training needs are established based on the GDC guidelines, individual aspirations, performance and the development plan for the practice as a whole.